QuantConnect/lean-cli/README.md

   Purchase and download data from QuantConnect's Data Library.

-  An interactive wizard will show to walk you through the process of selecting data, agreeing to the distribution agreements and payment.
+  An interactive wizard will show to walk you through the process of selecting data, agreeing to the distribution agreement and payment.
 After this wizard the selected data will be downloaded automatically.

   See the following url for the data that can be purchased and downloaded with this command: https://www.quantconnect.com/data/tree